PaloAltoNetworks/cortex-dashboards/README.md

 ## How to Import a Dashboard

-Importing a dashboard into Cortex XSOAR is a straightforward process:
+Importing a dashboard into Cortex is a straightforward process:

-1. Navigate to the **"Dashboard Manager"** within the Cortex XSOAR platform.
+1. Navigate to the **"Dashboard Manager"** within the Cortex platform.
 2. In the upper right corner, click the **"Import"** button.
 3. Upload the **JSON file** of the customized dashboard you wish to import.